arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Portenta Machine Control encoder channels](assets/user-manual-25.png)

-Some of the key capabilities of Portenta's Machine Control encoders channels are the following:
+Some of the key capabilities of Portenta's Machine Control encoder channels are the following:

 - **Independent operation**: Each `ABZ` encoder channel functions independently, providing motion measurement and control versatility.
 - **Pull-up resistance**: The channels are equipped with 10 kΩ pull-up resistors connected to the board's 24 VDC supply, ensuring stable signal integrity and reduced noise interference.